Investing in the Future of Energy

 Bloomberg's New Energy Finance (or BNEF) does a first-rate job of monitoring the field of energy investing.

-For example, their most recent global survey found a record level of renewables investment in 2015, record levels of new installment, and a dramatic rise in developing world energy investment, fully $156 Billion in 2015.
+For example, their most recent global survey found a record level of renewables investment in 2015, record levels of the new installment, and a dramatic rise in developing world energy investment, fully $156 Billion in 2015.

 Arguably this last bit is most important when you consider coal use being most polluting, and so the opportunity to leapfrog the developing world countries such as those in Southeast Asia emerges as mission critical when it comes to solving longer term for climate change.